OpenID Connect (OIDC)¶

 The client must be statically registered, while the configuration and keys

 must be dynamically discoverable.
-The name
+The name, email and

-claims are required.
+email_verified claims are required.

-Only the Authorization Code Flow with client_secret_basic
+Only the Authorization Code Flow with client_secret_basic authentication

 is supported.
 Proof Key for Code Exchange (PKCE) is used if the OIDC provider

-method.
+signals support for the S256 method.
 The provider should support the

-parameter to allow for the detection of replay attacks.
+nonce parameter to allow for the detection of replay attacks.
 To increase

 compatibility with some providers, the use of the parameter can be disabled